browserengineering/book/book/embeds.md

     response = s.makefile("b", newline="\r\n")
 ```
 Now each time we read a line we need to decode it individually; for image
-responses, all lines will be `utf8` except for the body, which be raw
+responses, all lines will be `utf8` except for the body, which is raw
 encoded image data.

 ``` {.python}